d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 \lim_{\epsilon \rightarrow 0}\frac{L(4+\epsilon) - L(4)}{\epsilon} = 8.
 $$

 As a bit of a historical digression: in the first few decades of neural network research, scientists used this algorithm (the *method of finite differences*) to evaluate how a loss function changed under small perturbation: just change the weights and see how the loss changed.
 This is computationally inefficient, requiring two evaluations of the loss function to see how a single change of one variable influenced the loss.
 If we tried to do this with even a paltry few thousand parameters, it would require several thousand evaluations of the network over the entire dataset!
-It was not solved until 1986 that the *backpropagation algorithm* introduced in a paper by [Rumelhart et al., 1986](https://www.nature.com/articles/323533a0), which provides how *any* change of the weights together would change the loss.
+It was not solved until 1986 that the *backpropagation algorithm* introduced in :cite:`rumelhart.1988`, which provides how *any* change of the weights together would change the loss.
 In this paper, the rule of calculus efficiently utilizes same computation time as a single prediction of the network over the dataset.

 Back in our example, this value of the change $8$ is different based on different values of $x$, so it makes sense to define a function about $x$.
 More formally, this value dependent rate of change is referred to as the *derivative* as